What does INSEAD look for in MiM applicants?

 Conduct thorough industry research

-Understand role distinctions (like how "the personality of a trader is totally different from the personality of a salesperson at the same investment bank")
+Understand role distinctions (for example, the personality of a trader is totally different from the personality of a salesperson at the same investment bank)

 Articulate a coherent short-term and long-term vision